Easy Honey Mustard Glazed Chicken Wings (Made In The Oven)

-These simple honey mustard chicken wings are one of my favorite recipes to bake when I’m having friends over to watch the game.
+These sticky oyster sauce chicken wings are one of my favorite recipes to bake when I’m having friends over to watch the game.

 Ingredients